Events and Education

 A series of seminars and conversations that plays on the idea of 'continuing education' and addresses issues of craft and the business of being a playwright.
 The popular DuoLogue and Contracts 101 seminars fall under the DG Academy umbrella.
 Previous participants include Christopher Durang, David Lindsay-Abaire, Stephen Flaherty, Mark Bly, Carol Hall and Jeanine Tesori.

 The Fellows Program

 The Dramatists Guild of America announces the thirteenth year of the Dramatists Guild Fellows program.
-Its mission is to enhance the sense of community among developing American dramatists by offering a year-long workshop designed to augment their training with practical experience and career information resources. *Application for the 2013-2014 Fellows Program is now closed.*
+Its mission is to enhance the sense of community among developing American dramatists by offering a year-long workshop designed to augment their training with practical experience and career information resources.

 The Dramatists Guild presents four awards annually to theatrical writers across the country: the Hull-Warriner Award, the Frederick Loewe Award, the Flora Roberts Award and the Lifetime Achievement Award.

 The Guild sponsors readings of members' new work every

 Friday night, from September through May, in the Frederick Loewe Room in the